Subscribe to Updates

 Facebook Twitter LinkedIn Pinterest Email

-Those of us who still remember school level history may recall that once upon a time in the ancient past, India was not a united country but a collection of feuding territories and kingdoms.
+Those of us who still remember school level Dhauligiri history may recall that once upon a time in the ancient past, India was not a united country but a collection of feuding territories and kingdoms.
 From this chaos rose the Maurya Empire.
 Headed by the founder Chandragupta Maurya, this empire united the various quarrelling kingdoms into a cohesive territory.
 It was his grandson however, who contributed the most to this empire.
 At its height the Maurya Empire encompassed the whole of present day India, Afghanistan, Pakistan and Bangladesh except North-East India and some parts of South India.
 Most of this was conquered by Chandragupta.

 However, history would know Ashoka as ‘The Great’ not for his conquest of Kalinga but for his philanthropy.
 He was the foremost proponent of Buddhism and nonviolence.
 But how did this change from bloodthirsty conqueror to devout Buddhist come from?